virulaiser/Moviehack/README.md

 # React + Vite
+This work is an exercise from the Hack Academy Bootcamp.
+It uses a private API to provide information.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.